To check out Prof Lehmann’s projects visit www.slab.com.au

 Professor Steffen Lehmann is a German-born architect, urbanist and educator.
 He is Head of School and Professor of Architecture at Curtin University's School of Built Environment in Perth.
 Until June 2014, he was Chair and Professor of Sustainable Design, and Founding Director of the Research Centre for Sustainable Design and Behaviour (sd+b), at the University of South Australia.
 There, he was also Director of the China-Australia Centre for Sustainable Urban Development, CAC_SUD, a leading urban think-tank for research and consultancy on urbanisation in the Asia-Pacific region.

-Since 2014, Steffen is Head of School and Professor of Architecture at Curtin University in Perth.
+Since 2014, Steffen is Head of School of the large School of Built Environment and Research Professor of Architecture at Curtin University.
+He is currently developing new research directions and establishing the CitiesLAB.

 In recognition of the international significance of his work, Steffen has held the UNESCO Chair in Sustainable Urban Development for Asia and the Pacific, from 2008 to 2010; he continues to collaborate with UNESCO as advisor ex-officio on selected important initiatives, such as strategic advisor for the UNESCO Global Learning Cities Network and for the UN ESCAP initiative for Low Carbon Green Cities in the Asia-Pacific.

 Until July 2010, he held an Endowed Chair of the Architecture School at the University of Newcastle (NSW), and at QUT (Qld), where he was Professor of Architecture and Head of Discipline.
 He has been a tenured full professor holding a Chair in Australia since December 2002.